-USWCA Strategic Plan Goals:
+USWCA Strategic Plan Goals

-- 1. The USWCA has a governance structure that makes the most effective use of the time, talent, and experience available to us, seeks to develop future leaders of the organization and reflects our geographic diversity. - 2.
+- The USWCA has a governance structure that makes the most effective use of the time, talent, and experience available to us, seeks to develop future leaders of the organization and reflects our geographic diversity. - 2.
 The USWCA is a financially healthy organization that raises the funds needed to support its programs and priorities in a timely manner.

-- The USWCA is the acknowledged leader in the sport of curling for grass roots education, programming and opportunities for youth and women of all ages. - 4.
+- 3. The USWCA is the acknowledged leader in the sport of curling for grass roots education, programming and opportunities for youth and women of all ages. - 4.
 The USWCA is a vital resource promoting development, interaction, and education for curling communities. - 5.
 The USWCA is an organization that creates, fosters, and develops a national network of representatives to grow the sport of curling.

-A Message to New Committee Chairs
+A message to new Committee Chairs

 The best way to become familiar with the Chair position is to understand the history of your committee.
 Take some time to read reports previous Chairs have written about their committee meetings.
-These are located on the uswca.org website in the Reports tab of the Members Area.
-These reports should provide insights into the activities and decisions of the committee as well as motions brought to the Board of Directors for approval.
+These are located on the USWCA website in the Reports tab of the Members Area.
+These reports provide insights into the activities and decisions of the committee as well as motions brought to the Board of Directors for approval.

 Review materials passed on from the previous Committee Chair.
-If available, a job description and task list by month will guide you throughout the fiscal year, May 1-April 30.
+The Job Description and Committee procedure manual will guide you throughout the fiscal year, May 1-April 30.
 Previous correspondence records will give you an idea of those with whom your committee works most closely.

 Ask questions.
-Other Committee Chairs, as well as the Officers, are there to answer your questions and guide you along the way.
+Officers and other Committee Chairs can answer your questions and guide you along the way.
 Make use of this cohort of leaders.
 They are your colleagues, ready to give feedback, and enthusiastic to hear your perspectives.
 Start with the Officer to whom you report.

 The President makes committee assignments in consultation with the individual Committee Chairs, with advice from the immediate Past President and the 1st Vice President, so be prepared to offer constructive feedback to her during summer planning for the year.
-Congratulations and thank you for serving the USWCA as a Committee Chair in support of women's and youth curling.

-Preparing for Fall and Winter Meetings
+Prepare for Fall and Winter Meetings